Please select the country or location you would like to see content from.

 How do you use it?

-Thoroughly rinse your mouth for about one minute with 10 ml (2 teaspoonfuls) twice daily.
+Thoroughly rinse your mouth for about one minute with 10 ml (2 teaspoonsful) twice daily.
 Spit out after use.
 For the treatment of inflamed or infected gums (gingivitis), a course of around one month is usually advised.
 In the case of mouth ulcers, treatment should be continued for 48 hours after the ulcers have healed.
 If treating infections related to dentures, they should be cleaned and soaked in chlorhexidine for fifteen minutes twice daily.
 Chlorhexidine mouthwash may not be compatible with some ingredients in toothpaste; therefore, it is recommended to thoroughly rinse your mouth before using toothpaste.

 Should anyone avoid taking it?